Rhapsody in August: Plot

-Kane (an elderly woman whose husband was killed in the atomic bombing of Nagasaki) has her grandchildren visiting her at her rural home in Kyūshū one summer while her children visit Kane's brother in Hawaii.
-The grandchildren have been charged by their parents to convince their grandmother to visit her brother in Hawaii.
-On a visit to Nagasaki, the grandchildren visit the spot where their grandfather was killed in 1945 and become aware of some of the emotional consequences of the atomic bombing.
-They slowly come to have more respect for their grandmother and question the morality of the United States for deciding to use atomic weapons against Japan.
+Kane (an elderly hibakusha whose husband was killed in the atomic bombing of Nagasaki) has her grandchildren visiting her at her rural home in Kyūshū one summer while her children visit Kane's brother, Suzujiro, in Hawaii.
+The grandchildren receive a letter from their parents urging them to convince their grandmother to visit her brother in Hawaii, however, Kane can not recall Suzujiro's name or face.
+On a visit to Nagasaki, the grandchildren go to the spot where their grandfather was killed in 1945 and become more aware of their grandparents' experiences.
+They walk around the city to learn more about the event and visit Nagasaki Peace Park, whereupon they discover there is no monument from America to commemorate the civilian deaths.
+They return that evening and discuss the day's events.
+They criticize their parents' attitude towards their Hawaiian family while failing to consider Kane.
+Kane overhears them and tells them that she is not bitter, and states that she does not particularly like or dislike America.
+She tells her grandchildren about her siblings, including one who eloped with his employer's daughter to live in the forest.